learosema/lea11y/src/fundamentals/web-dev-considerations.md

 - vision can be blurry; users may struggle reading blocks of text
 - small text (< 16px) should be avoided
 - dense line height (< 1.2) should be avoided.
-- enlarging the text to, say, 400% must not break the page layout
+- enlarging the text should not break the page layout.
+  If it does break the page layout, it shouldn't render the text unreadable.

 ## Deafness